Travel to Charleston and meet us at the Ansonborough Inn,

 the only tea grown in America.
-Here, we'll enjoy a tour of the working tea factory, visit the tasting room, enjoy a trolley tour of the fields and then Then we'll cycle to Irvin House Vineyard and
+Here, we'll enjoy a tour of the working tea factory, visit the tasting room and enjoy a trolley tour of the fields.
+Then we'll cycle to Irvin House Vineyard and

 Firefly Distillery.
 Choose to visit the tasting room (at your expense), meander through the rows of grapes, or visit where you can make yourself at home at the Beaufort Inn.
 The inn is